vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

          You may pass NULL here, but then any problems encountered while retrieving the property will cause VapourSynth to die with a fatal error.

+      This function was introduced in API R3.1 (VapourSynth R26).

 ----------